jenkinsci/venafi-vcert-plugin/README.md

-# Venafi Machine Identity Protection plugin for Jenkins
+# Venafi Machine Identity Management plugin for Jenkins

-This plugin integrates [Venafi Machine Identity Protection](https://support.venafi.com/hc/en-us/articles/217991528-Introducing-VCert-API-Abstraction-for-DevOps) with Jenkins-based CI/CD processes.
+This plugin integrates [Venafi Machine Identity Management](https://support.venafi.com/hc/en-us/articles/217991528-Introducing-VCert-API-Abstraction-for-DevOps), formerly known as Venafi Machine Identity Protection with Jenkins-based CI/CD processes.

 ## Setup & usage overview

-You must already have access to either Venafi TLS Protect (part of the Venafi Trust Protection Platform™), or Venafi DevOpsACCELERATE (part of Venafi Cloud).
+You must already have access to either Venafi TLS Protect (part of the Venafi Trust Protection Platform™) or Venafi as a Service (formerly Venafi Cloud).
 Configure their credentials and other parameters, in Manage Jenkins ➜ Configure System ➜ Venafi Machine Identity Protection.

 Once the connectors are set up, you are ready to proceed with main usage: see [Build steps & pipeline functions](#build-steps-pipeline-functions).